Homepage

 Also, be specific and tell your manager, "When you do X it makes me do Y, which results in Z." If you can show how his/her actions reduce motivation, hurt business, or increase expenses, you're more likely to convince him/her that this is a serious issue.

-4: Praise your manager when he or she gets it right.
+4. Praise your manager when they get it right

 When your boss gets it right, remember to praise them.
 Many managers never receive praise because people mistakenly believe that praise should only flow from managers to employees.